Investors Policy

 1. One-on-one meetings and quarterly conference calls - with investors to show case the company’s performance and also highlight the company’s forward looking strategy.

 2. Webcasting - Dabur’s quarterly conference calls are webcast.
-Webcasts and transcripts thereof to be left up on corporate Web sites for 1 month and 5 years, respectively, and thereafter as per document archival policy of the Company.
+Webcasts and transcripts thereof to be left up on corporate website for 1 month and 5 years, respectively, and thereafter as per document archival policy of the Company.

 3. Group Analyst Meeting both in India and overseas.
-The objective is to hold regular analyst meets in India and at least one analyst meeting outside India for the benefit of FII's (Foreign Institutional Investors) to enable them understand the Operations at Dabur better.
+The objective is to hold regular analyst meets in India and at least one analyst meeting outside India for the benefit of FPI’s (Foreign Portfolio Investors) to enable them understand the operations at Dabur better.

 2. Being a strategic advisor to the Senior Management;